lmcai/PhyloHerb/botany2021_tutorial/README.md

 This is a step-by-step tutorial to prossess genome skimming data for phylogeny reconstruction.
 This tutorial will use the example dataset hosted on the PhyloHerb repository to reconstruct a plastome-based phylogeny for five species.

+Video recordings of the workshop can be viewed now on [Youtube](https://www.youtube.com/watch?v=XCZj-SDk7p4).

 ## I. Prerequisites
 Install the following software